Skip to main content

 October 3, 2024 8 min read Next.js, Socket.io, Real-time, Collaboration, MongoDB

 Most Developers Don’t Understand Failure — And It Shows is a Developer Journal article by Ancel Ajanga on https://ancel.co.ke.
 Exploring the challenges and solutions in building a real-time collaborative project management platform.
 From WebSocket connections to optimistic UI updates and conflict resolution.
 It focuses on: Distributed teams face stale data, edit conflicts, and fragmented communication.
-Ancel Ajanga (Software Engineer at Maxson Programming Limited) authored this piece from production engineering wo…
+Ancel Ajanga (Systems Engineer & Fullstack Developer) authored this piece from production engineering work.

 Exploring the challenges and solutions in building a real-time collaborative project management platform.
 From WebSocket connections to optimistic UI updates and conflict resolution.